daniellmb/angular-test-patterns/patterns/performance.md

 ## Performance Testing AngularJS

+### Benchpress

+[Benchpress](https://github.com/angular/benchpress) is a new performance testing tool built by the AngularJS team.

+### ng-bench

+Another option is the [ng-bench](https://github.com/jbdeboer/ng-bench) project built on top of karma and jasmine.

-This is something I haven't done yet, so I'm looking for community input on what works well.
-My current thought is to leverage existing tools such as [benchmark.js](http://benchmarkjs.com/).
+This is something I haven't done in AngularJS yet, and have not personally tried out the tools mentioned above, so I'm looking for community input on what works well.

 ### What is working well for you?